wp-plugins/check-and-enable-gzip-compression/readme.txt

 4. You’ll receive an alert when GZIP is enabled.

 == Changelog ==

+= 1.0.2 =
+* Added a fix for when checkgzipcompression.com is not available.

+= 1.0.1 =
+* Added a fix for the htaccess rules.

+= 1.0 =
+* Plugin is mature enough for v1.0 ;)
+* Better explanation of the preview mode
+* Following Wordpress guidelines, you can now compress your site using the ‘ob_gzhandler’ handler or using the .htaccess method (if you’re on an Apache host).
+* Numerous small bugfixes

 = 0.2 =
 * Added preview modus for testing